Ed Dwight, Al Green

 Bronze, stone, 703 x 340 x 340 centimetres

-Tower of Freedom, created by sculptor Ed Dwight, honours the flight of American slaves into freedom on the Underground Railroad.
+Tower of Freedom, created by sculptor Ed Dwight, honours enslaved African Americans’ flight to freedom through the Underground Railroad.
 The Underground Railroad is bi-nationally commemorated by two monuments representing its final stops.

-The Detroit monument, located in Hart Plaza, depicts the Gateway to Freedom and features a bronze sculpture of six slaves awaiting transport to Canada.
+The Detroit monument, located in Hart Plaza, depicts the Gateway to Freedom and features a bronze sculpture of six freedom seekers awaiting transport to Canada.
 The monument acknowledges many people in Detroit and their participation in the Underground Railroad movement.